Distance Elementary Education Partnership Programs

 In the fall of 2004, ESU made this nationally acclaimed elementary education program in the Wichita area through Butler Community College, called the "BEST" (Butler/Emporia Students to Teachers) program.
 Students who enroll in this program will complete a two year Associates of Arts Degree from Butler and continue on to get a Bachelor of Science in Elementary Education degree from Emporia State University.

 Course offerings, degree completion, licensure and other requirements for students in the 2+2 program at Butler are the same as required of all ESU students.
 Limited seating is available.
-Elementary Education Cohort applications are accepted for fall entry in Andover and spring entry in El Dorado.
+Elementary Education Cohort applications are accepted for fall entry in Andover.
 The priority deadlines for application are September 15th for the spring semester and February 15th for the fall semester.
 Degrees in Secondary Education and degrees in other education fields such as Special Education or Early Childhood are only available on the Emporia campus.

 This program is designed for people with a busy lifestyle!